Guilty of bookkeeping blunders? Our partners at Bench have compiled a list of the most common bookkeeping mistakes and how to avoid them.

 That’s what your books look like when you don’t track cash flow.
 You’re completely in the dark.

-Suddenly, you may find yourself owing expenses you didn’t expect, or coming up short when it’s time to pay.
+Suddenly, you may find yourself owing expenses you didn’t expect or coming up short when it’s time to pay.
 And that can cause serious damage to your financial well-being.

-When your business is small and simple, you may be able to get away with tracking cash flow haphazardly, just making sure you have enough to cover bills and pay yourself each month.
+When your business is small and simple, you may get away with tracking cash flow haphazardly, just making sure you have enough to cover bills and pay yourself each month.
 But as it gets bigger and more complicated—your expenses and sources of income increase—you’ll find it’s hard to keep track.

 How to Avoid It

-Mistake 4: Missing out on Deductions
+Mistake 4: Missing Out on Tax Deductions

-A lot of the money you spend in order to stay in business can be deducted from your taxes.
+A lot of the money you spend to stay in business can be deducted from your taxes.
 For instance, if you use part of your home as an office, you can deduct a corresponding portion of your rent or property taxes.
 If you use your phone to make business calls, you may be able to deduct some of the bill.
-And even a casual business meeting in a coffee shop can mean writing off the cost of two cappuccinos.
+And even a casual business meeting in a coffee shop can mean writing off the cost of 2 cappuccinos.

-Why Missing out on Deductions Is a Bad Move
+Why Missing Out on Deductions Is a Bad Move

 The more deductible expenses you report to the IRS, the lower your tax liability.
 That’s less income you have to withhold for taxes.
 In a way, tax deductions are free money: You’re legally entitled to them; all you have to do is make sure they’re correctly recorded and reported.

-You may have started your freelance business as a side-hustle before the business gradually grew and you quit your day job to do it full time.
+You may have started your freelance business as a side hustle before the business gradually grew and you quit your day job to do it full time.
 Then, before you knew it, tax season came along, and you had no idea what expenses you had incurred, and which ones you could report on.

 How to Avoid It

-Up to date, accurate books keep track of all the money you spend in the course of doing business.
+Up-to-date, accurate books keep track of all the money you spend in the course of doing business.
 The books are your first stop when it’s time to determine what you can deduct.

 You’ll need receipts to back up those claims, though.
 In that case, FreshBooks’ expense tracking tool lets you photograph every proof of purchase and record it as an expense.